The Influences of Hydrogen-Silicate-Iron Miscibility on the Demographics of Sub-Neptunes and Super-Earths: Planet Models

 \subsection{Evolution with Time}

 We do not use determinative evolutionary paths in this population study due to their computational cost, as described above.
 Instead, we use the pressures of the binodal interface between the sub-Neptune supercritical magma oceans and envelopes as a means of specifying the relative ages of our model planets.
 Luminosity could also be used \citep{RogersYoungSchlichting2025_MNRAS}, but initial luminosities are not a free parameter in our inverse statistical approach.
-To illustrate the relationship between interface (binodal) pressure and time quantitatively, two example evolution paths are shown in Figure \ref{fig:Evolution}.
-These examples illustrate the relationship between time and the features of sub-Neptunes as modeled in this study.
+An example evolutionary path is shown in Figure \ref{fig:Evolution}.
 The quasi-statical evolution curves are calculated by specifying the planet mass $M_p$, bulk hydrogen mass fraction, equilibrium temperature $T_{\rm eq}$, and an initial binodal pressure of $0.9$~GPa.
 The binodal pressure was increased incrementally.
 For each step we calculated the total energy of the planet $E_p$ and the associated intrinsic luminosity $L_{\rm int}$.
 The timestep associated with a step from $P_i$ to $P_{i+1}$ was obtained from energy balance,

 where $L_{\rm int}$ comes from Equation \ref{eqn:Lint}.
 Total energy $E_p$ is calculated from

 where $c$ is the specific heat capacity for the melt or envelope using the equations of state and species described above.
 Pressure steps are sufficiently small to ensure that $dt$ is approximately three to four orders of magnitude smaller than the cooling time constant $\tau_{\rm cool} = |E_p|/L_{\rm int}$.